Launch Special: Get 3 months free on any annual plan. Claim before it expires →

 5

-Flat INR pricing is a structural advantage.
-When software is priced per user in USD, growth becomes expensive.
-A flat INR subscription aligns software costs with business value, not headcount.
+Flat USD pricing is a structural advantage.
+When software is priced per user, growth becomes expensive.
+A flat subscription aligns software costs with business value, not headcount.

 Your business deserves software

-19 modules.
+18 modules.
 One AI brain.
-GST-native, payroll-compliant, WhatsApp-integrated.
-INR pricing with no per-user fees.
+Tax-ready invoicing, payroll operations, CRM, projects, support, and analytics.
+USD pricing with no per-user fees.
 Start free — no card required.

 Free forever plan available.
 No credit card needed.
 Setup in under 60 seconds.